informed-governance-project/NISINP/docs/index.rst

    Screenshot of the list of incidents from the regulator view.

-This document is intended to be a documentation for operators and users of the platform.
+This document is intended to be a documentation for operators and users of the module.
 If you find errors or omission, please don't hesitate to submit `an issue <https://github.com/informed-governance-project/NISINP/issues/new?labels=documentation&template=bug_report.md>`_ or open a pull request with a fix.